thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools.Wpf/ReadMe.md

 # Serialization and Deserialization
 If you have a class decorated with the XmlClassAttribute, the Serializer can serialize and deserialize the object.
-This serializer supports recursive serialization (Can be deactivated with the suppressId flag).
+This serializer supports recursive serialization (Can be deactivated with the enableRecursiveSerialization flag).
 It caches all serialized classes with an Id (Either ObjectHash or a property marked with the SerializableKeyAttribute).
 If the serializer comes across an object that has already been serialized, it only writes a reference to this object in the xml document.

 Interface and abstract type serialization is also supported.
 The serializer writes the Type-FullName or Name to the xml.